gasgit/TA-Project-/readme.md

 The script (parse_file.py) is used to create a file called (processedFile.txt).
 The function processFile() will open the selected file, read in content, split into list called contents.
-This list is iterated over and any word >2, <= max_length and is lowercase is written out to processedFile.txt.
+This list is parsed and any word >2, <= max_length and is lowercase is written out to processedFile.txt.
 The exclusion of any capitalized words removes proper nouns.